A nonlinear quantum neural network framework for entanglement engineering: Results

 which increases the number of long-range interactions.

-As shown in Fig.~\ref{fig:5q the staircase full noise}, under full noise, the $\mathrm{SC+1}$ topology is observed to stumble on distributing entanglement uniformly across different bipartitions, with distinct partitions converging to noticeably different negativity values.
-This behavior is consistent with the detrimental effect of dephasing noise on the propagation of coherent entanglement in sparsely connected circuits.

-By contrast, the $\mathrm{SC+2}$ topology significantly improves both convergence and robustness.
-As illustrated in Fig.\ref{fig:staircase plus funnel full noise 5q}, the additional coupling enables smoother optimization dynamics and leads to comparable negativity values across complementary bipartitions.
-In particular, for the sinusoidal nonlinear activation, the achieved negativity approaches the corresponding theoretical upper bound for the considered partitions, indicating the effective generation of multipartite entanglement despite the presence of noise.
+As illustrated in Fig.\ref{fig:staircase plus funnel full noise 5q}, the additional coupling enables either smooth optimization and comparable negativity values across complementary bipartitions.
+In particular, for the BM nonlinear activation, the achieved negativity approaches the corresponding theoretical upper bound for the considered partitions, indicating the effective generation of multipartite entanglement despite the presence of noise.

 These results highlight the crucial role of circuit topology in the noisy regime.
-While the surrogate Meyer--Wallach cost function drives the optimization, the network's ability to translate this optimization into genuine multipartite entanglement, as certified by negativity, depends sensitively on the connectivity structure.
+While the surrogate Meyer-Wallach cost function drives the optimization, the network's ability to translate this optimization into genuine multipartite entanglement, as certified by negativity, depends sensitively on the connectivity structure.
 Enhanced topologies mitigate the adverse effects of local noise by facilitating entanglement redistribution across the many-body system.

-From Fig.~\ref{fig:5q the staircase full noise}, we can see that the network struggles with preparing the entanglement on the two sub partitions, as we may expect.
-To counteract the detrimental effect of the dephasing noise, we add a block $\plaquette$ more into the network.

 In Fig.\,\ref{fig:staircase plus funnel full noise 5q} we can appreciate the effects of this topology in Eq.\,\,\eqref{eq:staircase plus two}, whose structure is meant to stitch together the opposite qubits of our many-body state.
-Not only is the training smooth and faster, but, as can be noticed in the lower panel for $\mathcal{U}_{\rm sc+2}^{\rm sin}$, the two bipartitions can achieve a value of negativity which is close to the theoretical maximum of $\sim 1.5$.
+Not only is the training smooth and faster, but, as can be noticed in the upper panel for $\mathcal{U}_{\rm sc+2}^{\rm BM}$, the two bipartitions can achieve a value of negativity close to the theoretical maximum of $\sim 1.5$.